justinemter/pseudo-channel/README.md

 ```
 *You need to run the previous command using `sudo` if not in a virtualenv.*

-2. In order to tell PseudoChannel.py how to connect to your Plex server, create a `pseudo_config.py` just outside of the project directory.
+2. In order to tell PseudoChannel.py how to connect to your Plex server, create an empty file named, `plex_token.py` just outside of the project directory.
 Within that file add your plex server url / [plex token](https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token) like so:

 ```bash
 token = '<your token>'